 Schedule 4C accounts for grants received for capital asset purchases that have been spent throughout the year thus reflecting the net changes both in completed and ongoing projects.
-Schedule 4D shows the capital grants received for capital projects and whether the funds received were expensed on completed or ongoing projects or are unspent.
+Schedule 4D shows the capital grants received for capital projects and whether the funds received were expensed on completion or ongoing projects or are unspent.

-Schedule 4D illustrates that \$3.79 million of grants were received in the year to June 30, 2023 from the Ministry of Education in the form of bylaw capital.
+Schedule 4D illustrates that \$3.73 million of grants were received in the year to June 30, 2024 from the Ministry of Education & Child Care in the form of bylaw capital.
 This includes the annual facilities capital grant.
-It also shows that \$301,000 from the sale of the Board office has been restricted and unspent as of June 30, 2023.
-Schedule 4D also reflects the Other Provincial and Other Capital funds received for the construction of the Cumberland, Arden and Glacier view childcare centers.
+It also shows that \$301,000 from the sale of the Board office has been restricted and now spent as of June 30, 2024.
+Schedule 4D also reflects the Other Provincial and Other Capital funds received for the construction of the Cumberland, Arden, Glacier view, and GP Vanier childcare centres.
+The balance of \$3.45 million at the end of year represents funds received but not expended at June 30th towards the GP Vanier childcare project and Highland electrical upgrade.

-Schedule 4D shows a increase of \$3.71 million in bylaw capital that was then accounted for as deferred capital revenue on Schedule 4C -as Capital Additions.
+Schedule 4D shows a decrease of \$11.066 million in capital that was then accounted for as deferred capital revenue on Schedule 4C -as Capital Additions.
 Deferred capital revenue balances are accumulated over the years and amortized over the estimated lifespan of the assets acquired with the grant money.
-Schedule 4C notes that the deferred capital revenue balance was reduced by \$5.48 million in the year to June 30, 2023 to reflect this amortization.
+Schedule 4C notes that the deferred capital revenue balance was reduced by \$5.50 million in the year to June 30, 2024 to reflect this amortization.